 Protecting diversity data is very important to us and Diamond has been designed to protect individuals’ anonymity.
-Contributors complete their Diamond declarations themselves and no-one else can see their data.
-Once data is entered it is encrypted and held securely by Silvermouse.
-The reports produced by Diamond will be aggregated and anonymous, and information on individuals will never be published.
-As Diamond involves collecting personal information from contributors, it is subject to obligations under the Data Protection Act 1998 and other relevant legislation.
-Diamond also complies with the broadcasters’ strict security policies.
+Your data is encrypted and held securely.
+Data is used to produce statistics about the industry.
+The reports produced by Diamond are aggregated and anonymous, and information on individuals will never be published.

 Please contact firstname.lastname@example.org, or speak to your production company.